shree-raja/HPC_labs/README.md

 ## Labs

-- Lab01 - Performance Analysis of Bubble Sort and Quick Sort using GCC, GPROF and PERF.
+- Lab01 - Performance Profiling and Optimization using GPROF and PERF.